AnyBody/biplanar-spinal-alignment-reconstruction-method/README.md

 This repository provides an AnyBody-based implementation of a spinal alignment reconstruction method.
 Using vertebral landmark annotations extracted from single- or biplanar radiographs, the model reconstructs the 3D spinal alignment, including vertebral centroid positions and segmental orientations.

 The implementation provides an improved posture-reconstruction approach for researchers evaluating spine biomechanics through Musculoskeletal Modeling (MSK) based on single- or biplanar radiographs.
-It functions as a supplementary module to the AnyBody Modeling System and enables users to:
+It serves as a supplementary module to the AnyBody Modeling System and enables users to:
-- Calibrate 3D spinal alignment models in AnyBody from 2D radiographic projections
+- Calibrate 3D spinal alignment models in AnyBody from sagittal or coronal radiographic projections
 - Integrate subject-specific spinal alignments into downstream musculoskeletal simulations

 ---